-- 1. Students must come to class prepared which means to have all materials they will need to be successful along with a willingness to learn. - 2.
+- 1. Students must come to class prepared, which means having all the materials they will need to be successful along with a willingness to learn. - 2.
 Be on time for class. - 3.
 No talking when the teacher is talking. - 4.
 Be respectful of those around you and their learning environment.